What Are The Different Types Of ADU Designs?

 More homeowners are becoming interested in converting their garage into an ADU.
 Basically, they want to transform their garage into an additional residential property.
 Instead of providing a safe space for their car, they prefer to convert the space into a bungalow, home office, or mini apartment.

 An ADU garage conversion extends a property in order to either provide a home for relatives or to manage a small business.
-When converting a garage into an ADU, make sure to take your neighbor’s land boundary lines, as well as permits, fines, and additional utility expenses into consideration.
+When converting a garage into a dwelling, make sure to take your neighbor’s land boundary lines, as well as permits, fines, and additional utility expenses into consideration.
+Moreover, you might still have to get the approval of your homeowners’ association before going ahead with a conversion.

 Benefits of Converting a Garage to an ADU